Federal Criminal Appeals

 As stated above, most federal appeals are decided without any in-person contact with the court.
 That means the briefs are filed, a period of time passes, and a decision arrives by email or mail.

 As an appellate lawyer, this is not what I want for my clients.
-I have, in my career, won appeals without oral argument, but that is not the norm.
 Especially in federal criminal cases, the judges will likely have many questions about the facts, the law, or both, before they reverse a conviction or sentence.
 I want every possible opportunity to argue my case and persuade the judges that the conviction must be overturned.
 Oral argument is one more opportunity, and a crucial one, to convince the judges of the correctness of your position.

 You notice I am making reference to “judges,” not merely “the judge.”
 This is because nearly all appellate cases are decided by multiple judges who sit on panels.
 Normally, the panel is made up of three judges, although it can be more or less.